zuckung/endless-sky-plugins/myplugins/comets/README.md

 Adds 10 different comet types, as rare spawns to changing systems.
 These comets are minable and high profitable.<br>
 <br>
 Every 2 days an event starts and changes the spawn systems of these comets.<br>
-WARNING: bloats up the save file when used in ES 0.10.16 or below.<br>
 <br>
 Name | chance to appear | sell price per ton<br>
 "Chrysalite" | 19% | 250,000<br>